t7ru/trello-stalker/README.md

 ## Setup
 1.  **Create a Repository from Template**:
-    Click the "Use this template" button on the this repo to get your own version.
+    Click the "Use this template" button on this repo to get your own version.

 2.  **Configure GitHub Secrets**:
     In your new repository, go to `Settings` -> `Secrets and variables` -> `Actions` -> `New repository secret`.